poojithamedireddy/COIT20252-Business-Process-Management-/e-portfile-2.md

 The reason I picked this artefact because it gave me a solid foundation for what Business Process Modelling was and what it was that organisations did with it.
 When I used to study this, I always thought that process modelling was just answering questions: What do I do?
 From this artefact I have learnt that a process view can also be adopted to look at problems, responsibilities and opportunities for process improvement.
 I found this artefact useful as it provided me with a footing onto which to build when tackling more complex models like BPMN.
 It is a significant testimony of what I have learnt because it illustrates how my perspectives of process modelling has expanded and that process modelling is more than just drawing process steps.

 ## Business Process Model and Notation (BPMN)

-Business Process Model and Notation, commonly known as BPMN, is a standard method used to represent business processes visually.
-BPMN uses different symbols to represent events, activities, decisions and the flow between process steps.
-For example, circles can represent events, rectangles can represent activities and diamonds can represent gateways or decisions.
-The artefact I selected explains the main BPMN symbols and demonstrates how they can be connected to create a process model.
-It helped me understand how BPMN provides a common visual language for describing business processes.
+Business Process Model and Notation (BPMN) is the standard for graphical representation of business processes via a flowcharting technique.
+Events, activities, decisions, and flows between process steps are represented by different icons in BPMN.
+For example, events are depicted as circles, activities as rectangles, and gateways or decisions as diamonds.
+The artefact I am submitting demonstrates the relevant BPMN core symbols and how narrative is incorporated to form a process based view.
+It gave me a clearer view on how BPMN is a common visual language for business process description.

-I selected this artefact because BPMN is an important part of Business Process Modelling.
-I found the visual explanation particularly useful because it made the different symbols easier to understand.
-I learned that each BPMN symbol has a specific meaning and should be used correctly when creating a process model.
-The gateway was especially interesting to me because it shows how different paths can be followed depending on a decision.
-This artefact is meaningful evidence of my learning because it helped me move from understanding basic process modelling to understanding a formal process modelling notation.
+I chose this artefact because BPMN is a crucial aspect in Business Process Modelling.
+I really benefited from the visual explanation as it helped me get a better grasp on the various symbols.
+I discovered that a BPMN symbol has a meaning, and I have to use the symbols properly when my diagram is created.
+The gateway was especially intriguing to me as it demonstrated how different paths can be taken, based on a decision.
+This artefact serves as a very good example of my learning as it took me from learning very basic process modelling to a formal process modelling notation.

 ## Applying BPMN - My Own Process Model